Only Yesterday (novel): Balak the 'Mad Dog'

 One of the most famous and analyzed elements of the novel is the stray dog named Balak who becomes an allegorical figure.
 Early in the story, the protagonist Isaac paints the words "mad dog" (kelev meshugga) in Hebrew on Balak's back.
 This act sets in motion a tragic chain of events where the dog is reviled, persecuted, beaten, and driven from place to place by people who believe he is rabid based on the writing on his back.
 The name, Balak, sounds like the Hebrew word for 'dog', kelev, spelled backwards.
 In the Bible, Book of Numbers 22:2–24:25, Balak was the King of Moab who urged Balaam to curse the Jews.

 Balak's suffering mirrors the persecution of the Jewish people, but his role develops into a complex symbol over the course of the narrative, as his tale becomes increasingly intertwined with the experiences of Isaac and other human characters.
 Balak seems to represent the plight of the diaspora Jew, but also the alienation inherent in the condition of secular Jewish immigrants to Palestine.
 Interpretations have differed on whether Balak is solely a symbol of the Jewish outsider condition, or also represents aspects of Isaac's psyche.
 The role of Balak has been extensively analyzed through psychoanalytic lens.

 Adam Kirsch called Balak's story "one of the great retellings of the Job story"; Hillel Halkin called Balak "a dog trapped by a Jewish fate."
 The Balak's appearance in the novel puzzled many critics, and one of the interpretations is that he is "representing a combination of Yitshak's sexual development, naivete, self-delusion, and larger psyche".
 Many more interpretations exist:

 Reading Balak intertextually, Dan Miron counters by examining the dog as “a canine blend of Faust and Mephistopheles.”
 Looking not to Goethe but toward the book of Numbers, Ilana Pardes has recently reread the Balak narrative as an ironic commentary on the excesses of Zionist biblical exegesis.
 From a postcolonial perspective, Uri Cohen suggests that Balak is the inscription of imperialist violence evidenced in the text.
 Anne Golomb-Hoffman has also analyzed the story of Balak as an allegory of a “text cut loose”; in Todd Hasak-Lowy’s parallel estimation, it is an allegory of the eruptive potential of vernacular Hebrew.

-Rabies is the novel can be both historical (in the 1930s there were hundreds cases of rabies in Tel Aviv) and symbolic, as argued by Sunny S. Yudkoff.
+Rabies in the novel can be both historical (in the 1930s there were hundreds cases of rabies in Tel Aviv) and symbolic, as argued by Sunny S. Yudkoff.